cap-js-community/feature-toggle-library/docs/concepts/index.md

 | :-----------------------------: |
 |     _Layered Configuration_     |

-{: .info }
+{: .warn }
 The override of a specific toggle configuration is never partial.
 In other words, you need to define all intended properties, for example _validations_, for each occurrence.
+This makes all individual toggle configurations _self-contained_.

 ## Single Key Approach